ed-insights-ai/n8n-projectspace/README.md

 # n8n Workflow Automation Platform

 This project provides an easy-to-use Docker Compose setup for running n8n, an extendable workflow automation tool.
-It includes PostgreSQL for data persistence and two sample "Hello World" workflows to get you started.
+It includes PostgreSQL for data persistence and custom workflows for soccer-related automation.

 ## Prerequisites